Volkswagen Jetta Maintenance Schedule

 Every 40,000 Miles

-At 40,000 miles, you may also need to replace the tires on your VW Jetta.
+- You may also need to replace the tires on your VW Jetta.
 However, if you have been maintaining your tires properly by balancing them regularly and having them rotated when recommended, you may find your tires lasting longer.
-On the other hand, if you have been driving in extreme conditions, like on sand or snow, then you may need to change your tires sooner.

 Where to Service Your Volkswagen Jetta